SscSPs/color/README.md

 This year, I just refreshed it and pushed it up here.
 Open a PR or an Issue for your improvements/queries, I'll try to reply to as many as I can.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for the detailed process for submitting pull requests to us.

 # Contributors

 <a href = "https://github.com/SscSPs/color/graphs/contributors">